 Timeline of Major Projects

-1994-1999: CASE's oldest teacher professional development program, the Elementary Summer Institute, grew with support from the National Science Foundation, the Howard Hughes Medical Institute, and the Philip L. Graham Fund.
+1994-1999: CASE's first teacher professional development program, the Elementary Summer Institute, grew with support from the National Science Foundation, the Howard Hughes Medical Institute, and the Philip L. Graham Fund.
 These grants provided to each teacher a stipend, a transportation allowance, a grant for science supplies for each classroom, and three graduate credits from George Mason University.
 During the first six years of the program approximately 500 elementary school teachers from over 50 schools attended the CASE Summer Institutes.

 1999-2004: In 1999, CASE joined the American Association for the Advancement of Science and DC Public Schools in DC ACTS, a partnership supported by the National Science Foundation to reform the teaching and learning of science and mathematics and foster the integration of technology.

 2004-Present: Since 2005, CASE has been working with the District of Columbia Public Schools Office of Career and Technical Education (now Office of Career Pathways), principals, and teachers to build a biotechnology career pathway for public high school students in the District.
 The flagship schools in this effort are McKinley Technology High School in Northeast, DC and Ballou Senior High School in Southeast, DC.

 -Back to top.